BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 - Everything is ready, but Cypress fires “Right, Right” so fast that the navigation handler only processes one of them before the Enter key arrives.

 The outcome of a navigation action is entirely dependent on which element was focused at the moment the key event was dispatched.
 A missing or incorrect focus leads to unpredictable navigation paths.

-This created for us a bad case of flaky tests in our CI : the test only passes when the timing of network, rendering, and input perfectly aligns, which obviously is not a sustainable situation.
+This created for us a bad case of flaky tests in our CI : the test only passes when the timings perfectly aligned, which obviously is not a sustainable situation.

 ### Explicit Focus Assertions
 To solve this, we took inspiration from how Cypress stabilizes pointer interactions: before doing anything, confirm the app is in the expected state.

-For LRUD, the equivalent of “the element exists” is “the correct element is focused.”
+For LRUD, the equivalent of “the element is ready” is “the correct element is focused.”
 So we added explicit focus assertions before and after every navigation step.

 The same test now looks like this:
 ```gherkin